ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

     ### Install RingCentral JavaScript SDK

     ```bash
-    $ npm install @ringcentral/sdk --save
+    $ npm install @ringcentral/sdk dotenv --save
     ```

+    ### Download and edit a `.env` file

+	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..

-    ### Create and Edit sms.js
+    ### Create and edit sms.js

     Create a file called `sms.js`.
-Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.
+Be sure the values in your `.env` file have been set properly, including the `SMS_RECIPIENT` variable.

     ```javascript
     {!> code-samples/messaging/quick-start.js !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
 Now run your script.